Transformers: War for Cybertron: Autobot campaign

 While defending Iacon from the invading Decepticons, Autobot soldier Optimus is informed by scout Bumblebee about Zeta Prime's presumed death.
 Temporarily assuming leadership of the Autobots, Optimus recruits Bumblebee and Ratchet to reactivate Iacon's defenses and communication grid.
 The trio then travels to the Decagon Plaza and defeats Starscream, thwarting the Decepticon attack.
 Soon after, the Autobots receive a distress call from Zeta, who is still alive and being held prisoner in the Decepticon capital city of Kaon.
-Optimus, Bumblebee, and Sideswipe allow themselves to be captured in order to infiltrate the prison complex, whereupon they break free with the help of Air Raid and rescue the other Autobot prisoners.
-As the prisoners escape using Decepticon transports, the trio fights their way to Zeta's cell, guarded by Soundwave and his minions Frenzy, Rumble, and Laserbeak.
-The Autobots fight them off, but Zeta succumbs to his injuries.
-Optimus brings Zeta's body before the Autobot High Council, who name him the new Prime and inform him of Megatron's activities.
+Skepticism of the validity of the distress call arises from Bumblebee and Ratchet, to which Optimus pushes aside.
+Optimus, Bumblebee, and Sideswipe allow themselves to be captured in order to infiltrate the prison complex, whereupon they break free with the help of Air Raid.
+However, the distress signal made by Zeta Prime is revealed to be a trap laid by the Decepticon Leader, Megatron.
+Megatron sends them back to a different prison cell and strip them of their weaponry.
+They break out, gain their weaponry back, and rescue the other Autobot prisoners.
+As the prisoners escape using Decepticon transports, the trio discovers that Zeta Prime is alive, and being held in lower levels within Kaon.
+With this knowledge, the trio fights their way to Zeta's cell, guarded by Soundwave and his minions Frenzy, Rumble, and Laserbeak.
+The Autobots fight them off, but Zeta succumbs to his injuries and Decepticon torture.
+Optimus brings Zeta's body before the Autobot High Council, who name him the new and last Prime, and inform him of Megatron's activities.